adarsh21b/Baseball-Win-Prediction-/README.md

 _Curse of Dimensionality:_ As the number of features increases, the data becomes more sparse in the high-dimensional space.
 With limited training data, it becomes harder for the model to find meaningful patterns and relationships between the features and the target variable.
 This can lead to decreased accuracy and increased computational complexity.

+## Future Scope and Limitations

+- Improve the Model Accuracy by at least 2-3%.
+- Adding more features and combinations to get the desired result.
+More DATA
+- Remove High Correlated Predictors
+- Build more ML models
+- Starting Pitching Features
+- Add some more self-made features to see its impact on score and model performance.
+- Perform all analysis in Docker and improve running time of script.